rjseymour66/rjseymour66.github.io/content/en/docs/css/relative-units.md

 > You can use rems for font sizes.

-Rem is short for "root em".
-A `rem` is relative to the root `em`.
+Rem is short for "root em", so a `rem` is relative to the `font-size` value in the root.
 The root is the `html` tag, which is the root of the HTML document.
 You can access the `html` tag with the `:root` pseudo-class selector so you can have the specificity of a class element rather than a tag.

 Because rems are relative to the root element, it has the same computed value throughout the stylesheet.

 ## Fonts